Bishkek: Government

 Local government is administered by the Bishkek Mayor's Office.
 Askarbek Salymbekov was mayor until his resignation in August 2005, after which his deputy, Arstanbek Nogoev, took over the mayorship.
 Nogoev was in turn removed from his position in October 2007 through a decree of President Kurmanbek Bakiyev and replaced by businessman and former first deputy prime minister Daniar Usenov.
 In July 2008 former head of the Kyrgyz Railways Nariman Tuleyev was appointed mayor, who was dismissed by the interim government after 7 April 2010.
 From April 2010 to February 2011 Isa Omurkulov, also a former head of the Kyrgyz Railways, was an interim mayor, and from 4 February 2011 to 14 December 2013 he was re-elected the mayor of Bishkek.
 Kubanychbek Kulmatov was nominated for election by parliamentary group of Social Democratic Party of Kyrgyzstan in city kenesh, and he was elected as a new mayor on 15 January 2014, and stepped down on 9 February 2016.
 The next mayor, Albek Sabirbekovich Ibraimov, was also nominated for election by parliamentary group of Social Democratic Party of Kyrgyzstan in city kenesh, and Bishkek City Kenesh elected him on 27 February 2016.
 The current mayor is Emil Abdykadyrov, who was elected on 24 February 2022.

 Administrative divisions

 Bishkek city covers 169.6 km2 and is administered separately and not part of any region.
 Besides the city proper, one urban-type settlement and one village are administered by the city: Chong-Aryk and Orto-Say.
 The city is divided into 4 districts: Birinchi May, Lenin, Oktyabr and Sverdlov.
-Chong-Aryk and Orto-Say are part of Lenin District.
-Since the collapse of the Soviet Union, there has been discussion of replacing the Soviet era district names with ones that reflect Kyrgyz identity and history.
-Other former Soviet republics have widely replaced Soviet era place names; despite renaming the capital in 1991, Kyrgyzstan is the only nation in Central Asia to retain Soviet era names for districts in its capital.
+Chon-Aryk and Orto-Say are part of Lenin District.